Oct 09, 2021 12:00 AM

 A laugh-out-loud mashup by Bill McClintock blending Hall and Oates with Nine Inch Nails and Iron Maiden.

 We're continuing to unpack the Facebook Files, A Wall Street Journal investigation.
-Company documents show Facebook knew it was “cesspools of anti-vaccine comments” and that they knew they needed to do something about it.
-Despite their problems with handling anti-vaxxer content, as the coronavirus vaccinations became available, Facebook made minimal or ineffectual efforts to address the issues and plays them down in public.
+Company documents show Facebook knew it was creating "cesspools of anti-vaccine comments" and recognized the need for action.
+Despite their problems with handling anti-vaxxer content, as coronavirus vaccinations became available, Facebook made minimal or ineffectual efforts to address the issues and downplayed them publicly.
 Facebook has similarly struggled with how to handle the spread of inaccuracies on other issues, from QAnon conspiracy theories and other election falsehoods to hoax cancer cures and Holocaust denial.

 In truth, when Facebook makes changes, some individuals and groups are keenly aware of these changes and use the tools to their advantage to spread misinformation, continue astroturfing, seed doubt, and stir violence.
 This is disinformation by design.